thacherT1D/webdevstuff/The_Command_Line/Intro_to_the_Command_Line.desc.md

 ## File system paths

-In any computer system, a path represents a location in the file system.
-Paths are similar to addresses in the physical world, except they list a location from the general to the specific.
+In any computer system, a **path** represents a location in the file system.
+Paths are similar to addresses in the physical world except they list a location from the general to the specific.
 It's a bit like addressing an envelope backwards.

 ```
 USA